ElhamKamel/WeatherApp/README.md

-﻿Weather Journal App
+# Landing Page Project

-Project 2 - Weather Journal App (Front End Developer Udacity Nanodegree) What I used: HTML, CSS, Javascript
+## Weather Journal App (Front End Developer Udacity Nanodegree)
+What I used: HTML, CSS, Javascript
 Project Objective
 This project was about working with Web APIs and asynchronous code, creating a web app that uses OpenWeatherMap API to get weather based on user's location, and dynamically update UI.